pydata/xarray/doc/tutorial.rst

     In [1]: ds.to_netcdf('saved_on_disk.nc')

-By default, the file is saved as NetCDF4.
+By default, the file is saved as netCDF4.

-We can load NetCDF files to create a new Dataset using the :py:func:`~xray.open_dataset` function:
+We can load netCDF files to create a new Dataset using the :py:func:`~xray.open_dataset` function:

 .. ipython::